Top 10 Reasons to Get Your Lungs Screened

 By Michael Ebright, MD, Assistant Clinical Professor of Surgery, Columbia University Medical Center, Attending Surgeon, New York & Presbyterian Hospital, and Director, Thoracic Surgery at Stamford Hospital

-Here are the top 10 reasons to consider lung cancer screening, as told by our Bennett Cancer Center experts.
+Here are the top 10 reasons to talk about lung cancer screening with your doctor.

 1. Lung cancer is the second most common cancer in both men and women in the United States.
 It’s also the leading cause of cancer-related deaths, and most of the time is not diagnosed until you have symptoms like cough, chest pain, or weight loss.
 But if discovered early, lung cancer can be cured.

-2. If you’re between the ages of 55-77 and currently smoke, you may be at risk for lung cancer.
+2. If you’re between the ages of 50 and 80 and currently smoke, you are at risk for lung cancer.

 Interested in our Lung Cancer Screening Program?